Utah-CS3550-Fall-2023/assignments/hw4.md

 and HTTPS access.
 Leave the SSH checkbox checked.

-Then, in the "Network settings" section, click the edit button in the top-left corner.
-Next to "VPC" click the "reload" button and then select "Create default VPC".
+Then, in the "Network settings" section, click the edit button in the top-right corner.
+Check whether the "VPC" box is empty.
+If it is, click the "reload" button nezt to it and then select "Create default VPC".
 Click through the resulting screen to create a default "VPC".
 Once you see a green bar reading "You successfully created vpc-xxxxxxxxxxx", head back to the EC2 page (it should be in another tab), click the "reload" button next to VPC, and now the VPC input box should be show some kind of default value.
 The subnet input box should also now show "no preference", which is fine.
 Under Auto-assign Public IP change the value to "Enable" if it wasn't already "Enable".

 Under "Configure storage" leave the default (8 GB of general-purpose SSD storage) in place.